backchatio/api-client-node/README.md

 # BackChat.io Client for Node.js

-This is a light library to access the Backchat provisioning API.
+This is a light library to access the BackChat.io provisioning API.

 ## Current version

-0.1
+0.1.1

 ## Installation